What Is Low Vision?

 The Experience of Vision Loss

 It's important to acknowledge the anger and frustration you may feel if you learn that your vision loss is irreversible.
-Getting help to work through these feelings and learn about the strategies of vision rehabilitation will help keep you stay active and avoid depression.
+Getting help to work through these feelings and learn about the strategies of vision rehabilitation will help you stay active and avoid depression.

 You can live well with low vision but you cannot live well with depression.
 Counseling and a good support group can help you recognize that your value does not depend on your vision.
 You are worth the effort it takes to learn how to make the most of the vision you have.